What does it mean to be a barista?

 The course covers all topics from the advanced class, as well as:

-- A full day of field experience – you will follow the institute’s technician on scheduled work to perform PM’s on both traditional machines and super-autos.
-You will observe and perform a minimum of three service calls on machines in the field, including grinders, as well as filter coffee machines.
+• A full day of field experience – you will follow the institute’s technician on scheduled work to perform PMs on both traditional machines and super-autos.
+You will observe and perform at least three service calls on machines in the field, including grinders and filter coffee machines.
 A one-hour lunch break will be a part of the field experience.

 This will be a five-day course costing $2,795.